pdavim/crypto-daily-discord-bot/README.md

 - `MAX_CONCURRENCY` – optional limit for parallel analyses.
 When omitted or invalid the bot automatically matches the number of available CPU cores; set to `1` to force sequential processing.
 - `BINANCE_CACHE_TTL_MINUTES` – cache duration for Binance price data in minutes (defaults to 10 minutes when unset or invalid).
 This value is available at runtime as `CFG.binanceCacheTTL` and controls the TTL of the shared Binance `LRUCache` instance.
 - Indicator overrides – the `CFG.indicators` section centralises every period and multiplier used while computing technical indicators.
 Environment variables such as `INDICATOR_SMA_PERIODS`, `INDICATOR_MACD_FAST` or `INDICATOR_BB_MULTIPLIER` let you customise the moving averages, MACD windows and Bollinger/Keltner multipliers without touching the codebase.
 See `.env.example` for concrete values.
+- `DISCORD_WEBHOOK_MONTHLY` – optional webhook URL used to deliver the monthly performance chart.
+Falls back to `webhookReports`/`webhook` when unset.

 Example snippet for `.env`: